EightShift/wallpopper/README.md

 ## Usage

-1. Ensure your desired wallpapers are stored in the `wallpapers/` directory.
+1. Default wallpapers are stored in the `wallpapers/` directory.

 2. Configure the wallpaper source path by editing `config.json`:
 ```json